Humayun-23/parking-congestion-intelligence2/DATA_REPORT.md

    enforcement window) and treat the evening void as a **visibility gap** — *we cannot tell "no violation" from "no enforcement"* in those hours. **This gap is itself a headline finding**, not a number to forecast diurnal demand from.
-   * **UPDATE:** We engineered a YOLOv8 Computer Vision Pipeline (`07_cv_pipeline.py`) capable of running on intersection CCTV feeds to autonomously detect parking violations regardless of patrol shifts, permanently closing the visibility gap.
+   * **FUTURE ROADMAP:** To permanently close this visibility gap, we have architected a prototype YOLOv8 Computer Vision Pipeline (`07_cv_pipeline.py`) capable of running on intersection CCTV feeds to autonomously detect parking violations regardless of patrol shifts.
 3. **Timestamps are anonymized.** Every `created_datetime` ends in a constant `:46` seconds → the sub-minute field is synthetic jitter.
 Date, month, day-of-week, and hour are usable; exact clock-second is not.
 4. **`closed_datetime`, `action_taken_timestamp`, `description` are 100% null.** No
    resolution/dwell-time → we **cannot** measure how long a vehicle stayed illegally parked.
-   * **UPDATE:** The new CV Pipeline actively tracks bounding boxes across frames to calculate true `dwell_time_minutes` for stationary vehicles.
+   * **FUTURE ROADMAP:** Our proposed CV Pipeline prototype tracks bounding boxes across frames to calculate true `dwell_time_minutes` for stationary vehicles, solving the dwell-time data gap.
 5. **Validation noise.** 16.7% of records are `rejected` (officer-reviewed false positives) and 42.0% are unvalidated (`null`).
 We carry an `is_rejected` flag and **exclude rejected + duplicate** from the "confirmed" analysis set (sensitivity-checked).